Optimal Aggregation Strategies for Social Learning over Graphs: Minimizing adaptation time

-Due to the term $\mathcal{O}(\delta)$ in definition \eqref{eq: inst error pb ub}, there exist different approximations for the adaptation time that satisfy \eqref{eq: inst error pb ub} (e.g., the one provided in \cite{Bordignon:2020wx}).
-For our purpose, an approximation that decouples the influence of the combination policy from other factors would be preferred.
+with $t_\theta^\star(\pi)$ defined by the forthcoming \eqref{eq: t_theta(pi)}.
+For our purpose of comparing different combination policies in this work, an approximation that decouples the influence of the combination policy from other factors would be preferred.
 However, this is generally unattainable due to the difficulty in calculating the instantaneous error probability of each agent and the intricate relation between the error exponent and the Perron eigenvector embedded in the LMGF $\Lambda_{\sf ave}(t;\pi,\theta)$.
-In the following, we examine the learning tasks in the small SNR regime where the error probabilities need not be too small \cite{Matta:2016kh} and $\Lambda_{\sf ave}(t;\pi,\theta)$ can be approximated by a second-order polynomial for $t\in[t^\star_\theta(\pi),0]$ (the definition of $t_\theta^\star(\pi)$ is given in \eqref{eq: t_theta(pi)}).
+In the following, we examine the learning tasks in the low SNR regime where the error probabilities need not be too small \cite{Matta:2016kh} and $\Lambda_{\sf ave}(t;\pi,\theta)$ can be approximated by a second-order polynomial for $t\in[t^\star_\theta(\pi),0]$.
 That is,

 with $\kappa_1(\pi,\theta)={\sf m_{ave}}(\pi,\theta)$ and $\kappa_2(\pi,\theta)={\sf c_{ave}}(\pi,\theta)$.
 Here, ${\sf c_{ave}}(\pi,\theta)$ is the variance of $\bm{x}_{{\sf ave},i}(\pi,\theta)$:

 where $\rho_{k}(\theta)$ denotes the variance of $\bm{x}_{k,i}(\theta)$: